vasylenkoArtem/LearnGit/README.txt

-readme for learn gitFeature2
+readme earn gitFeature2
-+some info for conflict
++some nfo for conflict